 The stage I love is where you finally just accept one another as who you are and stop trying to change your spouse.
 Sometimes I call it the Live and Let Live Stage!

-I want to share in the following paragraph a true personal story from my book available on Amazon, How to Divorce-Proof Your Marriage: Stop Marriage Pain, Start Reconnecting!
+I want to share in the following paragraph a true personal story from my book, How to Divorce-Proof Your Marriage: Stop Marriage Pain, Start Reconnecting!

 Over the years, you may have gone into what I call auto-pilot living.
 You have not even noticed that for a long time now, you are operating or living your life without being aware of either your thoughts, feelings or your actions.